urban-displacement/library/README.md

 	* .asset - images and other repo specific content

 * Use Google Drive for large data storage, meeting notes, and pre-release shared documents.

+## Starting a new UDP repo

+Click on the "[Use this template](https://github.com/urban-displacement/template_repo/generate)" button above to create a new repo based on this file structure.
+Make sure to edit the readme's as necessary.